sourish-cmi/DS-Case-Studies/Volume-01/TS Analysis of AirPassenger Data Set using R/README.md

 -------- | ----------------- | -------------------|------------------|------------------
 Model 1  | 0.8178            | 0.3103             | 30.54            | 72.69

 <p align = "left"><b>Table 1</b>: Performance of Model 1.
 We consider R-square and RMSE for both train and test data.
 Though Model 1 is perhaps the simplest.
-Note that the model is overfitting from a machine learning perspective as performance is inferior in the test data.</p>
+Is the model overfitting?
+Or underfitting?</p>

+In Table 1, we presented the performance of Model 1.
+Though Model 1 is perhaps the simplest, the model is overfitting, as performance is inferior in the test data.
+Generally, this does not happen if train and test data are similar.
+However, the train and test data here are markedly different!
+We considered R-square and RMSE for both train and test data.

 ## Referances: